-- Formulation of complementary regulations. - Evaluation of applications for admission, readmission, and transfer. - Accreditation of courses taken in other institutions or prior to admission to the Mayagüez Campus. - Preparation of qualifying and comprehensive examinations with the assistance of qualified faculty.
+- Formulation of complementary regulations. - Evaluation of applications for admission, readmission, and transfer.

-Promotion and periodic evaluation of graduate programs.
+- Accreditation of courses taken in other institutions or prior to admission to UPRM. - Preparation of qualifying and comprehensive examinations with the assistance of qualified faculty. - Promotion and periodic evaluation of graduate programs.